 Having your website load pages quickly and efficiently is more important than ever, not just from the standpoint of ranking higher in search engines but also from a user experience point of view.

 Back in 2006, Amazon published information showing that for every 100 milliseconds faster their website got, their revenue increased by 1%.
 Recent Google data also indicates that users will spend 70% more time on your site if it loads in under 5 seconds.

 Here I will show you how to analyze your website and carry out a few common and simple changes that will, in most cases, speed up a slow-loading website dramatically and have users spending more time on your site as well as search engines favoring your fast loading website.

 There are a number of free to use tools out there to check over your pages and determine what’s slowing them down.
 These three, in my opinion, are the most popular and easy to use:

-Pingdom, although it provides less information that the other two tools, the information it does offer is some of the most important and the corrections it shows, if corrected, will show some of the most immediate speed improvements to your pages.
+Pingdom, although it provides less information than the other two tools, the information it does offer is some of the most important, and the corrections it shows, if corrected, will show some of the most immediate speed improvements to your pages.